Roman Settlement of the Col de Ceyssat: Geographical context

 View of the Puy des Grosmanaux in the foreground on the left, the Puy de Dôme in the background on the right and the Col de Ceyssat at its foot (1930s photograph).

 The Col de Ceyssat is situated at the base of the southern slope of the Puy de Dôme, the highest peak in the Chaîne des Puys, which can be observed from a distance of at least several tens of kilometers.
 Peaking at 1,077 meters in altitude, the col was, until the 18th century, the primary communication route between the expansive Limagne plain to the east, the Dore mountains to the southwest, and the Combrailles to the northwest.
 The Col de Ceyssat itself corresponds to the tripoint between the communes of Ceyssat, Saint-Genès-Champanelle, and Orcines.

 The settlement is situated at an altitude between 1,000 and 1,150 meters and is encircled by numerous volcanoes.
-To the north is the Puy Lacroix, formerly known as Puy Redon, whose slopes consist of The southern flank of the Puy de Dôme constitutes 40 to 50% of the volcano, accessible via the Muleteers' Path.
+To the north is the Puy Lacroix, formerly known as Puy.
+The southern flank of the Puy de Dôme which constitutes 40 to 50% of the volcano and is accessible via the Muleteers' Path.
 To the south is the Puy des Grosmanaux, while to the southwest is the Puy Besace.

 The climate is marked by some extreme weather conditions, including severe winters, violent storms during the summer months, and a high level of precipitation, in the form of rain and fog.
 The forest covering the col consists of spruces and beeches, planted between the late 19th and early 20th centuries as part of a large-scale reforestation program for the Chaîne des Puys.
 While this wooded relief occasionally presented challenges to research, it also served to protect the site by mitigating the erosion of the slopes, whose sediments have long covered the remains.
 This has allowed, for instance, the preservation of some walls at a height of more than a meter.

 The geology of the Col de Ceyssat is defined by trachytic eruptive products from the Kilian explosion crater, which extend to the col. Human occupation during antiquity resulted in the construction of terraces that significantly altered the organization of the terrain until the site's abandonment and subsequent collapse.